 As we know the database details such as the database name, username, and database user password are defined in the wp-config.php file.
 If there is some variance in this and the actual details, it can lead you to this error.

 If the database is corrupted, then it can trigger this error.

 Steps to fix the error

 1) First, we need to make sure that the error is there in both the front end and back end of the website.
 The back end is your website dashboard.
 You can access the back-end with the URL: http://yourdomain.tld/wp-admin.
-If you see the same error in this page also, please move to next step.
-If you see error like “One or more database tables are unavailable.
+If you see the same error in this page also, please move to the next step.
+If you see an error like “One or more database tables are unavailable.
 The database may need to be repaired.”, please proceed with the following.

 This means that the database is corrupted.
 You can fix this by clicking on the Repair Database or Repair and Optimize Database.
 You are free to select any of these options.

 2) Next step is checking the database details provided in the wp-config.php file.
-First thing you need to do is to open the wp-config.php file.
+The first thing you need to do is to open the wp-config.php file.
 You can use an editor like “vi” from the terminal if you have an SSH access.
-Usually SSH access will not be available if you are using our shared hosting plans.
+Usually, SSH access will not be available if you are using our shared hosting plans.
 You can contact support to get SSH access.
-However, there is alternatives for this.
+However, there are alternatives for this.
 If you are not provided with a shell access, you can open it with the easy to use file manager feature from the cPanel.
 You can find the file manager under the section “Files”.
 You need to open the wp-config file.
 It will be in the location WordPress_root_directory/wp-config.php.
 Once you’ve opened the file, you can find the below fields in the file.

 Go through these lines carefully and you can find the database name, database user, database password and the database host fields.
 Make sure that the details provided here match the actual detail.
 If there is any difference, you can set the database name, database user, password from the cPanel interface.
 You also can update the wp-config.php file with the correct values, but it is not recommended to edit the configuration file if you are not familiar with this.